Orange County Paternity Lawyers

 When you involve an Orange County paternity lawyer at Moshtael Family Law, you will get a complete education on your rights and responsibilities, and the steps that need to be taken in your paternity action.
-Our goal is effective and affordable legal counsel, and we provide this based off over 175 years of combined family law experience.
+Our goal is effective and affordable legal counsel, and we provide this based off 135 years of combined family law experience.

 Why Is Paternity Important & When Is It Necessary?

 Ideally, paternity should be established at the hospital when the baby is born (or as soon as possible thereafter.)
 It is important to determine paternity as soon as possible because the court will not make any orders regarding visitation, custody, or support until paternity is legally established.

 Declarations of Paternity (DOP)